 N/A | Cross Session | Click to read more about SOCI-1001-130 |

 Required course for Sociology majors and minors.
 Introduction to Sociology is the systematic study of human society, social life, and behavior.
 The purpose of this course is to offer an overview of the major concepts, theories, and methodologies of sociology that will enable you to think sociologically.
 We will examine important issues and institutions of contemporary society, including culture, socialization, stratification, social class, gender, race, ethnicity, education, religion, family, and social movements in order to develop an awareness of the connection between personal experiences and the larger society.
 Some seats are reserved.
-This course meets entirely online during the Cross Session, June 5–July 28, 2023. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |

 |||||

-THEO-001-130 | The Problem of God |
+THEO-1000-130 | The Problem of God |

 Sayilgan, Mehmet |

-N/A | Cross Session | Click to read more about THEO-001-130 |
+N/A | Cross Session | Click to read more about THEO-1000-130 |

 The Problem of God introduces students to the study of religion and theology, broadly understood.
 Our aim in the course is not only to introduce students to different religious traditions and perspectives, but, as the title of the course suggests, to encourage critical reflection on some of the most challenging questions relating to religious commitment.
 In other words, the goal of the course is not only to help students learn about religious traditions, but to reflect critically on what it means to be a religious person, what it means to study religion and theology, and what the significance of religious belief is.
 It is one of two courses (along with IBL) that fulfill the first Theology course requirement at Georgetown, and the importance of promoting critical reflection on religious belief through this requirement has taken on new meaning in a post-9/11 world, in which religious literacy and understanding are more important than they have ever been.
 Mirroring the diversity of our faculty, the course is taught in a diverse number of ways, including a variety of different primary texts and focusing on a variety of significant questions relating to religion and theology.
 Georgetown graduates consistently report that The Problem of God was one of the most important courses that they took during their time at Georgetown.
-This course meets entirely online during the Cross Session, June 5–July 28, 2023.
-This course engages with the problem of evil and suffering which has been one of the most challenging issues facing both religious and non-religious.
-On the one hand, it is believed that faith in God provides the best explanation to the question of evil and comforts those who suffer because of various reasons such as losing loved ones to death, sickness or natural disasters.
-On the other hand, many philosophers have been pointing out that the idea of a powerful, just and loving God cannot be reconciled with the evil and suffering that exist in the world.
-We will examine various perspectives developed by world religions and put both religious and non-religious views in conversation.
-The course does not claim to solve the problem, but will engage with the issue creatively and critically. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |

 |||||

-THEO-011-130 | Intro to Biblical Literature |
+THEO-1100-130 | Intro to Biblical Literature |

 Linafelt, Tod |

-N/A | Cross Session | Click to read more about THEO-011-130 |
+N/A | Cross Session | Click to read more about THEO-1100-130 |

 Introduction to Biblical Literature promotes the close reading of ancient texts, first on their own terms and then in relation to how they have been interpreted over time and may be interpreted today.
 As such, IBL teaches students to think critically about what a text is, and how it functions for those who value it.
 Learning to read texts in context challenges students to question the assumptions they bring to biblical texts and to enter into an adventure of discovery of the Bible, its origins and significance over time.
 IBL asks students to become “strangers in a strange land” as they confront the various “distances” they experience when reading biblical texts.
 Meeting unfamiliar language, cultures, customs, mores, and ideas requires that students suspend their judgment about what they think they know and asks them to learn how to expect the unexpected, as they delve deeper and deeper into biblical literature and the worlds from which it emerged.
 In this way, IBL can be a very liberating experience for students and lays a foundation that they can rely on in other courses they will take in during their undergraduate years.
-This course meets entirely online during the Cross Session, June 5–July 28, 2023.
-For centuries the Bible has been recognized as a primary source for ethical and theological teachings, but recent years have seen a renewed appreciation for the Bible as a work of literature.
-This course will explore the literary artfulness of the Bible, and students will gain the skills needed to analyze both the poems and the narratives that constitute so much of the biblical canon.
-The style of biblical literature often differs greatly from that of modern, Western literature; and by learning what is distinctive about biblical literature, we may begin to read the Bible with new eyes and may also come to fresh insights about the theological and ethical dimensions of these texts as well. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |

 |||||

-THEO-160-130 | Courage, Hope, Justice |
+THEO-3835-130 | CBL: Courage, Hope, Justice |

 Danner-McDonald, Kerry |

-N/A | Cross Session | Click to read more about THEO-160-130 |
+N/A | Summer 6-Week Session I | Click to read more about THEO-3835-130 |

 How do we become courageous but not reckless?
 Maintain hope in a world full of despair?
-This course addresses the virtues of courage, hope, and justice and its religious, psychological, and social dimensions.
+Discover how discourse, habits and Christian virtues sustain courage, hope, and justice in its religious, psychological and social dimensions.
 We will explore physical, moral, and spiritual courage, hope, and justice through the lives of individuals, such as Colin Kaepernick, and communities, such as the protestors of the Dakota Access Pipeline.
-We will look at how courage and hope manifest in everyday life—in addiction, in financial stress, and even on playgrounds and Healy Lawn.
-Special attention will be given to how religious practices and music sustain courage, hope, and justice.
+We will look at how courage and hope manifest in everyday life—in addiction, in financial stress, playgrounds, and in the context of a warming planet.
 While there is an emphasis on Christian ethics, readings and discussion are not limited to Christian approaches.
-This course meets entirely online during the Cross Session, June 5–July 28, 2023. |
+This course is a Community Based Learning course.
+Student volunteer over the course of the semester with local community organizations as part of regular course work.
+Partnering opportunities include working with after school programming, people experiencing homelessness, or through existing CSJ programs.
+Bus/metro costs are covered.
+Questions?
+Please email Kerry.Danner@georgetown.edu This course meets entirely online in an asynchronous format with no live meeting sessions during 6-week Session I, May 20 - June 28, 2024.
+Also please note that the summer version of this course is not a part of the Community Based Learning program like the fall/spring versions. |

 |||||

-UNXD-030-130 | Intersections: Social Justice |
+UNXD-1030-130 | Intersections: Social Justice |

-Daggs, LIonell Hanlon, Kyra |
+Ayala, Blaythe Daggs, LIonell |

-N/A | Cross Session | Click to read more about UNXD-030-130 |
+N/A | Cross Session | Click to read more about UNXD-1030-130 |

 |||||

-Harlan, Beth McGowan, Susannah |
+Harlan, Beth |

-N/A | Full Term | Click to read more about UNXD-470-101 |
+N/A | Full Term | Click to read more about UNXD-4470-101 |

 |||||

-WGST-236-130 | Media, Race & Gender |
+WGST-2236-130 | Media, Race & Gender |

 Christopher, Emerald |

-N/A | Cross Session | Click to read more about WGST-236-130 |
+N/A | Cross Session | Click to read more about WGST-2236-130 |

 The media is all around us.
 It influences how we think, feel, vote, and how we live our lives.
 This interdisciplinary course will explore representations of gender, race, class, and sexuality through an intersectional and intertextual investigation of television, film, popular music, advertisement, and social media.
 We will explore how representations as objects, consumers, subjects, creators, challengers, and critics both reflect and produce socio-cultural phenomena and ideas about the proper role of women and men in society.
 Our goal is to understand how cultural meaning is created, contested, and regulated.
 This course will aim in illuminating the ways in which we are passive consumers of media and empower individuals to become critical participants.
-This course meets entirely online during the Cross Session, June 5–July 28, 2023. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |

 |||||

-WGST-244-130 | Hip Hop and Feminism |
+WGST-2244-130 | Hip Hop and Feminism |

 Christopher, Emerald |

-N/A | Cross Session | Click to read more about WGST-244-130 |
+N/A | Cross Session | Click to read more about WGST-2244-130 |

 Hip-Hop, a cultural movement that has influenced everything from music, clothes, to the words we speak, has become one of the largest and furthest-reaching movements in modern history.
 This course seeks to explore and contest the socio-political aspects of hip-hop’s main elements (MCing, DJing, Graffiti, and B boying/B girling) using a feminist lens.
 This course explores the relationship of hip-hop, gender, race, class, and sexuality through literature, film, music, and new media.
-This course is designed to examine the formation of hip-hop and its expansion into a discourse of resistance to its mainstream and global commodification This course meets entirely online during the Cross Session, June 5–July 28, 2023. |
+This course is designed to examine the formation of hip-hop and its expansion into a discourse of resistance to its mainstream and global commodification This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |

 |||||

-WGST-248-130 | Global Histories of Sex Work |
+WGST-2248-130 | Global Histories of Sex Work |

 Hosseini, Fatemeh |

-N/A | Cross Session | Click to read more about WGST-248-130 |
+N/A | Cross Session | Click to read more about WGST-2248-130 |

 Sex for Sale: Prostitution in Comparative Perspective What Is This Course About?
 How can we write a history of prostitution and what are some of the major themes academics have explored when writing about prostitution?
 This seminar offers a historiographical overview of the topic of prostitution in history since Judith Walkowitz's interpretation of prostitution as labor.
 We will explore the differences and similarities in the history of prostitution over time, class, and space.
 We will also look at why and how prostitution is stigmatized in most societies, and address where to find sources to write a history of prostitution.
 Some of the questions we will explore include: where does the history of prostitution fit into the history of sexuality?
 How can we write about a stigmatized topic without stigmatizing its protagonists?
 How should scholars navigate the boundary between consent and violence in historical contexts?
 Why do some topics such as trafficking and the plight of Muslim women mobilize and carry considerable currency?
 Our main focus will be on 19th and 20th century United States, Europe, and the Middle East, but we will also explore cases in East Asia and Latin America.
 This course is not a lecture course.
 Rather, it is reliant upon discussion and debate.
 Class meetings will be largely focused on actively using what we have read or learned through varies sources, sharing it with others, thinking on the spot, brainstorming, speculating, and figuring out how it all fits together.
 Assignments are designed with a digital component.
 You should be comfortable with some digital tools beyond Microsoft Word or willing to make the effort to familiarize yourself with these tools (Wordpress, Omeka, VoiceThread, Podbean).
 What Will Students Learn by the End of the Term?
 By the conclusion of the course, students will be able to answer the following questions: • How would you characterize and evaluate the various strategies that have been used across the world in the 19th and 20th century to address prostitution? • Historically, what have been the consequences of making prostitution illegal for women and girls? • How have race, gender, and class shaped the politics and lived-experience of prostitution? • What does comparing histories of prostitution across the world tell us about the state of the scholarship?
-By the end of the course students will improve on the following skills: • Thinking skills: The ability to read, analyze, and respond to our course materials • Communication skills: The ability to communicate ideas clearly and efficiently • Information success and Retrieval: The ability to know where to look for and gather information concerning our topic • Ethical reasoning: The ability to recognize multiple perspectives and examine connections between beliefs and actions This course meets entirely online during the Cross Session, June 5–July 28, 2023. |
+By the end of the course students will improve on the following skills: • Thinking skills: The ability to read, analyze, and respond to our course materials • Communication skills: The ability to communicate ideas clearly and efficiently • Information success and Retrieval: The ability to know where to look for and gather information concerning our topic • Ethical reasoning: The ability to recognize multiple perspectives and examine connections between beliefs and actions This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |

 |||||

-WGST-251-130 | Gender and the Law |
+WGST-2251-130 | Gender and the Law |

 Collina, Sara |

-N/A | Cross Session | Click to read more about WGST-251-130 |
+N/A | Cross Session | Click to read more about WGST-2251-130 |

 This course explores how concepts of masculinity and femininity shape the U.S. legal system.
 We also examine other factors that influence how individuals view and encounter the law (race, religion, political outlook, sexual orientation, gender identity, socio-economic status, etc.).
 Specific topics include the gender binary, sex discrimination in the workplace and educational institutions, intimate partner violence, reproductive justice, and marriage.
 Our academic focus is on legal analysis, public policy writing, and respectful dialogue about emotionally complex topics.
 There will be many opportunities to practice these skills during the semester.
 No prior legal knowledge is required.
 Please note: students who are on the waitlist must show up to the first class to be eligible for a spot in the class.
-This course meets entirely online during the Cross Session, June 5–July 28, 2023.
-This course explores how the U.S. legal system shapes-- and is shaped by-- gender.
-Topics include sex discrimination in the workplace and educational institutions, religious freedom from/to discriminate on the basis of gender identity and sexual orientation, reproductive rights and responsibilities and gendered violence.
-Our discussions will reflect the many factors that influence how individuals view and encounter the law, including race, ethnicity, socioeconomic status, sexual orientation, gender identity, religion, political outlook, etc. Our academic focus will be on legal analysis, public policy writing and respectful dialogue about emotionally complex topics.
-There will be many opportunities to practice these skills during the semester. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |